-Kaci Roach is the Knowledge & Tool Development Associate for StriveTogether, a subsidiary of KnowledgeWorks.
+Kaci Roach is the Project Manager, Knowledge & Tool Development for StriveTogether, a subsidiary of KnowledgeWorks.
 In her role, Kaci organizes knowledge gained from working with communities from around the network.
 She also collects and develops content for resources and interactive tools used by communities to help them reach Proof Point.

 Alicia Suguitan-Morrow is a Project Manager for StriveTogether, a subsidiary of KnowledgeWorks.
 As a project manager, Alicia both supports the Cradle to Career Network development and manages Strategic Assistance relationships.
 For the Cradle to Career Network, she primarily supports network tasks forces as well as assists with the development of curriculum.
 For Strategic Assistance, Alicia manages relationships with existing and potential Strive sites and builds the capacity of communities to develop their civic infrastructure.